sanzor/Ctesiphon/README.md

     }
 ````

-The `RunAsync` is the entrypoint to our client ; it starts the asynchronous `outboundTask` and then continues with running the inbound task (loop).
+The `RunAsync` is the entrypoint to our client ; it starts the asynchronous `outboundTask` and then continues with running the inbound task.

 When the `inboundTask` is finished/throws exception , we run the `CleanupSessionAsync` which deletes channel subscriptions as well as client data stored in a redis hashset.